Luisa Stefani

-Luisa Veras Stefani (born 9 August 1997) is a Brazilian professional tennis player.
-She is the first Brazilian woman to crack the WTA top 10.
-She reached the milestone on 1 November 2021 when she rose to world No. 9 in doubles.
-On 20 May 2019, she reached a career-high singles ranking of world No. 431.
-She had a career-high combined junior ranking of No. 10 on 30 March 2015.
+Luisa Veras Stefani (born 9 August 1997) is a professional tennis player from Brazil who specializes in doubles.
+Stefani is the first Brazilian woman to reach the WTA top 10 in the Open era.
+This milestone for Brazilian tennis was hit on 1 November 2021, when she reached a career-high ranking of world No. 9 in doubles.
+On 20 May 2019, she reached a singles ranking of No. 431.
+She had an ITF combined junior ranking of No. 10, on March 2015.

-She won the mixed doubles at the 2023 Australian Open with compatriot Rafael Matos, becoming the first Brazilian pair to win a Grand Slam.
+Stefani won the mixed-doubles competition at the 2023 Australian Open with Rafael Matos, becoming the first all Brazilian pair to win a major title.
+With that, Stefani also became the second Brazilian woman to win any major title—after Maria Bueno—and the first Brazilian woman ever to win a mixed doubles title at the Australian Open.
+She is also one of two Brazilians to win an Olympic medal for tennis, partnering Laura Pigossi at the 2020 Tokyo Olympics to win bronze in women's doubles.

-Stefani is a bronze medalist in women's doubles from the 2020 Tokyo Olympics.
-Representing Brazil, she partnered with Laura Pigossi to defeat Veronika Kudermetova and defending gold medalist Elena Vesnina in the bronze medal match.
-Stefani and Pigossi were only granted entry to the Olympics one week before the 2020 Games opened, with Stefani ranked world No. 23 in the doubles ranking and Pigossi at No. 190, and had played together once, a defeat at the 2020 Fed Cup, and yet became the first Brazilians to obtain an Olympic tennis medal, surpassing the performance of Fernando Meligeni that took 4th place in men's singles in 1996.
-During the campaign, they saved eight match points: four in the bronze medal match and another four against Czechs Karolína Plíšková and Markéta Vondroušová in the round of 16.

-Stefani is coached by Sanjay Singh, with whom she trains at the Saddlebrook Academies.

-Professional career
+Professional

 At the age of 14, Stefani's family moved to the United States, where it was hoped she would develop herself better in tennis.
-She started training at Saddlebrook Tennis Academy, and eventually got to two junior Grand Slam semifinals on doubles, the 2014 French Open and the 2015 US Open.
-As she attended Pepperdine University, Stefani ranked as high as No. 2 in the ITA rankings, and was also named the 2015 ITA National Rookie of the Year, having compiled a 40–6 record in her freshman season and reached the semifinals of the 2015 NCAA Singles Championships, where she lost to eventual champion Danielle Collins.
+She started training at Saddlebrook Tennis Academy, and eventually reached two junior Grand Slam semifinals in doubles: the 2014 French Open and the 2015 US Open.
+As she attended Pepperdine University, Stefani was ranked as high as No. 2 in the ITA rankings, and was also named the 2015 ITA National Rookie of the Year, having compiled a 40–6 record in her freshman season and reached the semifinals of the 2016 NCAA Singles Championships, where she lost to eventual champion Danielle Collins.
 Stefani made her WTA Tour main-draw debut at the 2015 Brasil Tennis Cup where she received a singles main-draw wildcard.